dnsimple/dnsimple-support/content/articles/sharing-domain.md

 ![Share Management](/files/share-management-card.png)

-Enter the user's email address and click "Share".
+Enter the user's email address, and click "Share".
 If they already have an account with DNSimple, they will see an alert in their dashboard where they can "Accept" the invitation.

 ![Dashboard shared domain alert](/files/shared-domain-dashboard-alert.png)